tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 The client would learn the URI template of the proxy that supports UDP using {{CONNECT-UDP}}, at "https://proxy.example.org/masque{?target_host,target_port}".

 # Split DNS information for proxies {#split-dns}

+PvD Additional Information can be used to indicate that a proxy PvD has a split DNS configuration.
+Split DNS configurations can use _inclusion_ or _exclusion_ lists.

+_inclusion_ lists specify a set of domains should be accessed through the proxy.
+_exclusion_ lists specify a set of domains that should not be accessed through the proxy

-Split DNS configurations are cases where only a subset of domains is routed through a VPN tunnel or a proxy.
+An example of a Split DNS Inclusion list are cases where only a subset of domains is routed through a VPN tunnel or a proxy.
 For example, IKEv2 defines split DNS configuration in
 {{?IKEV2SPLIT=RFC8598}}.

-PvD Additional Information can be used to indicate that a proxy PvD has a split DNS configuration.
+An example of a Split DNS Exclusion list would be a proxy acting as a clients default proxy.
+The proxy serves all domains, including external domains on the World Wide Web, with the exception of internal domains that are accessed through another means.

+## Split DNS Inclusion Lists

 {{Section 4.3 of PVDDATA}} defines the optional `dnsZones` key, which contains searchable and accessible DNS zones as an array of strings.